Give these documents to the City and State

 Make sure your documents are signed by all property owners involved with the project.
 Get everything to us two weeks before the next scheduled hearing date of our commission.

 We need the eight hard copies of your application along with the one electronic copy.
 You can email electronic copies to email@example.com or give us a cloud link to download.
-You can also put your electronic copy on a CD and mail that to us.

 You can bring the eight hard copies of your application, or mail everything, to: